The Short New Orleans Ghetto Story

 One key factor that helped New Orleans East to grow was the building of Interstate 10, which helped transportation from the isolated area of Eastern New Orleans to downtown and other business areas of New Orleans.

 New Orleans East was once a mostly middle-class white community until African-Americans gained most of the power in the local government, during the late 1970s, which helped families to leave the city and relocate into other parishes (counties), making New Orleans East to become predominantly black by the 1990s.^

 Today, New Orleans East is one of the city’s most active neighborhoods as the community of low income apartment complexes and subdivisions might be viewed different from Uptown and Downtown, but with gentrification in the inner city of New Orleans the community is becoming what Uptown and Downtown used to be.

 New Orleans Ghetto Story: West Bank

-Like Eastern New Orleans, the West Bank and Jefferson Parrish became a community during the middle part of the 1900s, as people were leaving the city of New Orleans.
+Like Eastern New Orleans, the West Bank and Jefferson Parrish became a community during the middle part of the 1900s, as people were leaving the urban neighborhoods of the city of New Orleans.

 But as people again relocated, the community of Jefferson Parrish started to change when many black families moved into the West Bank neighborhoods, outside of the already small black communities that had already been around for generations, like the Algeris community .

-After Hurricane Katrina, the black community of the West Bank became even larger as many were displaced from their original communities in Orleans Parrish.
+After Hurricane Katrina, the black population of the West Bank surged and became even larger as many were displaced from their original communities of Orleans Parrish.

 Gentrification, with people buying houses in the heart of the city of New Orleans and fixing them up and marking them at a price where it is unaffordable to most of the original residents, is helping the black population of the West Bank and New Orleans East to expand and further grow even more.

 *Note: All information is provided through people of the community, outside sources, and research.
 Some information might not be current and/or 100% accurate.